 To attract top candidates, Oklahoma’s leading health care employers are offering competitive pay and benefit packages, opportunities for career advancement, education aid and additional benefits such as medical spending accounts, onsite childcare, adoption assistance and more.

 “Our goal is to attract and retain a skilled work force that closely mirrors the composition of the communities we serve,” says Maurie DeWitt, system administrative director for INTEGRIS Health, the state’s largest Oklahoma-owned health system, employing more than 8,500 employees.
 She emphasizes a recruitment process that “involves creating a high-contact approach with a personal touch.”

-In addition to on-site childcare services, institutions like Saint Francis Health System now offer comprehensive adoption assistance.
+In addition to on-site childcare services, facilities like the Saint Francis Health System now offer comprehensive adoption assistance.
 Eligible Saint Francis employees can receive up to $8,000 for the process.

-“There are 7,600 employees working in this Catholic healthcare system,” says Amy B. Adams, executive director of human resources at Saint Francis.
+“There are 7,900 employees working in this Catholic health care system,” says Amy B. Adams, executive director of human resources at Saint Francis.
 She believes they’re drawn to the hospital’s faith-based mission and that competitive offerings help attract compassionate medical professionals.

 Beyond financial compensation, hospitals are working to foster workplace excellence and develop close-knit internal communities.